 Breakdown Of The PBA Season

 Philippines basketball is broken up into three different “conferences” that are combined into one large season.
-This contrasts with the American National Basketball Association (NBA), which has a long regular season format that leads into the Playoffs and Finals.
+This contrasts with the American National Basketball Association (NBA), which has a long regular season format that leads into the NBA Playoffs and NBA Finals.

 The Philippine Basketball Association has three conferences (which can be viewed as tournaments or “sub-seasons” for those unfamiliar with the platform), and each has its own playoffs and championship series.
 In theory, this is more exciting for fans and gives teams multiple chances to win championships each year.
 The competition in the PBA is much closer than in the NBA, so bets can go either way, and any team can win year in and year out (though the San Miguel Beermen are historically the most dominant club across all three conferences).

 The three PBA conferences that make up the PBA season are contested in the following order each year: